averyestopinal/module3-ml-pipeline/README.md

 # Module3Project

 # Overview
 Predict coffee quality scores based on sensory attributes using a RandomForest model and an MLOps pipeline.
+This project demonstrates an end-to-end MLOps pipeline: data ingestion, preprocessing, model training, containerization, cloud deployment, and front-end integration.

 # Data
 For this project, we are using data on coffee quality found here: